 - Team Challenge: select challenges from the list below, depending on the length of time of your session.
 Each team tries the challenge at the same time, with winners for each challenge:

-- St Patrick’s day trivia.
+- St Patrick’s day trivia and Answers.
 Print off one for each team.
 One point for each answer.
 Team with the most wins.
-St Patrick’s Day Trivia Answers.

 - Potato Carving.
 The best representation of an animal wins.
 Provide a selection of potatoes, knives, spoons, peelers, cocktail sticks, currants and or googly eyes, marker pen, stick on noses, leaves of different shapes and sizes, other options vegetables, pipe cleaners.